rwev/rwev.gitlab.io/content/articles/drafts/oss--web-based-power.md

 - Simulation programs pretending to be users
 - Programs that generate real-time dashboards for server management

+all written with the preferred tools and frameworks of the _developer_.

+### Quality and the Iterative Process

+This is closely related to a previous advantage, continuous shipment.

+> With server-based software, most of the change is small and incremental.
+That in itself is less likely to introduce bugs.
+It also means you know what to test most carefully when you’re about to release software: the last thing you changed.
+ <br><br>
+ You end up with a much firmer grip on the code.
+As a general rule, you do know what’s happening inside it.
+You don’t have the source code memorized, of course, but when you read the source you do it like a pilot scanning the instrument panel, not like a detective trying to solve a mystery.
+When [a bug] turns up you often know what’s wrong before you even look at the source, because you were already worrying about it subconsciously.

+Bugs tend to show themselves sooner rather than later because the whole force of users are using the latest version.
+Defects can be fixed much more efficiently and before they are conceal themselves in long-forgotten code, as developers maintain an up-to-date context on what has changed since the last (recent) release.

+> With Web-based applications, everyone uses the same version, and bugs can be fixed as soon as they're discovered.
+So Web-based software should have far fewer bugs than desktop software.
+ <br><br>
+ [With desktop software] you end up with a statistical sort of correctness.
+Thus bugs tends to accumulate in the time between these discrete shipping times...
+Fixing a bug in something you wrote six months ago (the average case if you release once a year) is a lot more work.

 ### Quick Iteration and Feedback

 All of the code that powers a web-based application is running on the server, directly observable by the developers and debuggers.
 Instead trying to work out the bugs occurring in a remote execution environment,
 > You have the users’ data right there on your disk.
 Web-based software gets used round the clock, so everything you do is immediately put through the wringer.
 Bugs turn up quickly.